 - Non-reporting members of a group of related Participating Financial Institutions,

 - restricted funds,

-- qualified credit card issuers,
+- qualified credit card issuers, or

-- sponsored investment entities, or

-- controlled foreign corporations.

 Detailed descriptions of the various Deemed Compliant and exempt Financial Institutions are contained in Appendix 1.

 3 Reportable Accounts

 Reporting Financial Institutions must provide information to Revenue on an annual basis in relation to Reportable Accounts.